Part 3: Calibration & Imaging of 3C345

 ← back to top

-Next we need to apply the amplitude solutions to the phase calibration and assess these solutions by imaging the phase calibrator for a final time.
+Next, we need to apply the amplitude solutions to the phase calibration and evaluate these solutions by imaging the phase calibrator one final time.

-• In this step, image the phase calibrator again and assess the improvements by calculating the S/N as before.
+• In this step, image the phase calibrator once more and evaluate the improvements by calculating the S/N as previously.

-• A total of 3 different tasks should be used to do this.
-Note we don't need to FT the model into the visibilities anymore as calibration on the phase calibrator is complete
+• A total of three different tasks should be used for this.
+Note that we no longer need to FT the model into the visibilities, as calibration on the phase calibrator is complete.

 4G.
 Apply solutions to target and split